griptape-ai/griptape-nodes-library-googleai/README.md

 ### Step 1: Configure Library Settings

-When you install this library in Griptape Nodes, you'll need to configure your Google Cloud credentials in the library settings:
+When you install this library in Griptape Nodes, you'll need to configure your Google Cloud credentials in the API Keys and Secrets settings:

 1. **Open Griptape Nodes Settings**
-1. **Navigate to Libraries**
+1. **Navigate to API Keys & Secrets**
-1. **Find "Google AI" library settings**
 1. **Configure one of the authentication methods below**

 ### Method 1: Service Account File (Recommended)

 1. **Create a Service Account** (see detailed steps below)
 1. **Download the JSON key file**
-1. **Set the file path in library settings**:
+1. **Set the file path in API Keys & Secrets**:
     - `GOOGLE_SERVICE_ACCOUNT_FILE_PATH`: Full path to your service account JSON file

 ### Method 2: JSON Credentials

 1. **Create a Service Account** (see detailed steps below)
 1. **Copy the entire JSON content**
-1. **Set the credentials in library settings**:
+1. **Set the credentials in API Keys & Secrets**:
     - `GOOGLE_CLOUD_PROJECT_ID`: Your Google Cloud project ID
     - `GOOGLE_APPLICATION_CREDENTIALS_JSON`: Paste the entire JSON content